mzen17/Energy-Chan/README.md

 The model has low rates of erroneous data.
 It's output matches the personality of the character, and it makes sense in a real world context.

 ## Streaming Schedule
-The first stream (YT) is planned to be somewhere in February (delayed) 2025.
+The first stream (YT) is planned to be sometime in 2025.
 This may be pushed back depending on development of the model.
-I intend to stream biweekly, subject to my availability.
+I intend to stream every 2ish so weeks, subject to my availability.
 If there is a busy week or month, there may not be a stream.

 ### Content of Streams
 The stream is estimated to follow this breakdown: